 Rangeland Energy, December 2012

-Founded in 2009, Rangeland Energy targeted development and acquisition opportunities in North Dakota's emerging Bakken oil-shale play in North Dakota.
+Rangeland Energy was founded in 2009 and targeted development and acquisition opportunities in North Dakota's emerging Bakken oil-shale play.
 The company developed the COLT Hub, North Dakota's largest open-access crude oil loading terminal, and the COLT Connector, a 21-mile, bidirectional, crude oil transmission pipeline that connected the COLT Hub to a point of interconnect with multiple crude oil pipelines.
-In December 2012, Rangeland sold the COLT Hub and related assets, for $425 million to Inergy Midstream, L.P.
+In December 2012, Rangeland sold the COLT Hub and related assets for $425 million to Inergy Midstream, L.P.

 Caiman Energy, April 2012